gopichand-7/AI-Supply-Chain-Command-Center/README.md

 ## 📋 Inventory Dataset Viewer

-Browse the complete inventory dataset directly inside the dashboard with an interactive table for quick analysis.
+Browse the inventory dataset through an interactive Streamlit table for quick analysis.

 ---